slint-ui/slint/api/cpp/docs/cmake.md

 Alternatively, after the configure step you can use `cmake-gui` or `ccmake` on the build directory for a list of all features and their description.

-This works when compiling SixtyFPS as a package, using `cmake --build` and `cmake --install`, or when including Slint using `FetchContent`.
+This works when compiling Slint as a package, using `cmake --build` and `cmake --install`, or when including Slint using `FetchContent`.

 ### Cross-compiling